IceSkyDev/AppDoc/docs/tools/en/ToolsSet_Number/BigNumber.md

 ## How to use

 * Arithmetic operations
-  Enter the value in the upper two text boxes, then select the operation type in the middle, and then click the [=] button to get the result below, the maximum number of digits of the calculation result is about 3000.
+  Enter the value in the upper two text boxes, then select the operation type in the middle, and then click the [=] button to get the result below, the maximum value of the result is 1E1073741790, the maximum number of digits of the calculation result is about 3000.
 Types of operations include:
   1. Four arithmetic
      * Operands support numbers of unlimited length
      * The divisor cannot be 0 in the division operation